arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 ![Theremin Simulator](assets/theremin-simulator.png)

-The **Theremin Simulator** creates a virtual instrument that generates real-time audio based on user input.
+The **Theremin Simulator** creates a virtual instrument that generates real-time audio in response to user input.
 It uses a web interface for pitch and volume control, streaming synthesized audio to a USB device with low latency.

 [**Example Source Code**](https://github.com/arduino/app-bricks-examples/tree/main/examples/theremin)